Samuele Longo: Youth

 In the 2010–2011 season, despite Inter trimming their reserve squad (only composed only of U18 and U19 players plus 3 U20), Longo was unable to become a regular starter, with 11 appearances, (2 starts) and 2 goals.
-In January 2011 he moved to Genoa in a temporary deal with option to sign Longo in co-ownership deal, also as a replacement of outgoing reserve forward Gianmarco Zigoni.
-Longo scored 3 goals for Genoa and 2 goals for Inter in 2010–11 reserve league.
+In January 2011, he moved to Genoa in a temporary deal with an option to sign Longo in co-ownership deal, also as a replacement of outgoing reserve forward Gianmarco Zigoni.
+Longo scored 3 goals for Genoa and 2 goals for Inter in the 2010–11 reserve league.
 He also appeared in the league's play-offs, losing to eventual champions Roma in the semifinals, forming a partnership with Richmond Boakye; his side was also eliminated by Inter in the quarter-finals of 2011 Torneo di Viareggio.